Spendor - D9.2 - Floor Standing Speakers

 - Re-designed plinths and grilles and re-positioned logo for a slimmer more dynamic look

-- Available Finishes - Black ash, cherry, dark walnut, natural oak and satin white with black plinth
+- Available Finishes - Black ash, cherry, dark walnut, natural oak and satin white (special order - please enquire) with black plinth

 Improved performance clearly audible